BerryConsultants/r-unit-test-demo/README.md

 ### Who do I talk to? ###

-* Don't hesitatet to get in touch if you have any issues using this template!
+* Don't hesitate to get in touch if you have any issues using this template!